radzikwow/radzikwow/README.md

 - 💬 Ask me about **Ruby on Rails, Le Wagon**

+- 👨‍💻 All of my projects are available at [troopl.com/radzikpl](troopl.com/radzikpl)

 - 📫 How to reach me **f.radzikowski33@gmail.com**

 - ⚡ Fun fact **Self taught guitarist, Sound Engineering and Music Technology graduate, passionate gamer.**